mcore1976/sim7000gpstracker/README.md

 You can find several boards with SIM7000 on the market.
 Some of them have full pinout like GND,RXD,TXD,DTR,RING - but others can have only serial port exposed : GND, RXD, TXD.
 Some boards are using 3.3V TTL logic on serial port, but others use 5V TTL logic.
 You have to pay attention to all the details and consult the seller before buying development board.

-Below there are two types of source files provided, first for BK-808 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM7000 based board with only RXD,TXD pins.
+Below there are two types of source files provided, first for BK-7000 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM7000 based board with only RXD,TXD pins.

-------  for BK808 board or other WITH DTR/SLEEP pin --------
+------  for BK-7000 AND-GLOBAL board or other WITH DTR/SLEEP pin --------

 "main7.c" (+ compilation script "compileatmega7" Linux/"compileatmega7.bat" Windows) -  source file for SIM7000 boards WITH DTR/SLEEP PIN exposed as BK-SIM7000 development board from AND-GLOBAL.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM7000 board DTR/SLEEP pin.